Jason Falinski

-Jason George Falinski (born 24 August 1970) is a former Australian Liberal Party politician.
-He was first elected as the Member for Mackellar in the Australian House of Representatives at the 2016 Australian election and was re-elected at the 2019 Australian election.
+Jason George Falinski (born 24 August 1970) is an Australian former politician.
+He was first elected as the Member for Mackellar for the Liberal Party in the Australian House of Representatives at the 2016 Australian election and was re-elected at the 2019 Australian election.
 He lost his re-election bid in the 2022 Australian federal election to independent candidate Sophie Scamps.
 During his time in office, Falinski served as Chair of the House of Representatives Standing Committee on Economics, and the Standing Committee on Tax and Revenue.
+He was elected as President of the New South Wales division of the Liberal Party in 2023.

-Early life and career
+Early life

 Falinski was born on 24 August 1970 in Manly, New South Wales.
 He is the oldest of four children born to Jill (née Brittain-White) and Stanley Falinski.
 His father was born in Soviet Kyrgyzstan to Jewish parents originally from Poland and Russia, who had been subject to Soviet population transfers during World War II.
 His father's family immigrated to Australia from Poland in 1958 to escape post-war antisemitism.
-Falinski's father was a co-founder and managing director of computer retailer Osborne, until its collapse in 1995.
 On his mother's side, he has English and Irish heritage.

-He attended Saint Ignatius' College, Riverview, then graduated from the University of Sydney with a Bachelor of Agricultural Economics.
+Falinski attended Saint Ignatius' College, Riverview, then graduated from the University of Sydney with a Bachelor of Agricultural Economics.
 He later completed an MBA at the Australian Graduate School of Management at UNSW Sydney.

+Career

+Falinski and his brother Tim worked for computer retailer Osborne, of which his father was a co-founder and managing director until its collapse in 1995.
+After entering politics, Falinski attributed the company's failure to the ALP's economic policies and the early 1990s recession, stating that "the bank took our family home" as a result of the collapse.
+Contemporary reporting instead attributed the company's failure to "a range of non-recessionary causes", with the administrator stating that "the problems of the company have been largely self-inflicted by the management".

+Falinski worked as an adviser to former Liberal leaders John Hewson and Barry O'Farrell, and was a spokesman for the Australian Republican Movement.
+He also worked in corporate affairs for Credit Union Services Corporation Limited, and in strategy and mergers and acquisitions for IAG before setting up his own company, CareWell Health, in 2005.